 \section{Conclusion}

-This paper proposed a diffusion framework for single image reflection removal that improves controllability and structural faithfulness under spatially varying reflections.
+This paper proposed a diffusion framework for single image reflection removal that improves spatial adaptivity and structural faithfulness under varying reflections.
 The method derives two guidance priors from the mixed image and uses them to guide restoration in a complementary manner.
 The coarse stage applies gated modulation to strengthen reflection suppression where it is needed and to better preserve transmission structures in detail sensitive regions.
 The refinement module improves geometric consistency and visual clarity and reduces blur and restoration traces.
-Experiments on standard benchmarks and additional real world mixtures show competitive performance and clear improvements on perceptual quality measures.
+Experiments on standard benchmarks and additional real-world mixtures show competitive performance and clear improvements on perceptual quality measures.